drts01/notes/stackedit/presentations/2020-py-env.md

 Have you ever been working on a Python project and discovered you broke the dependencies of another project.
 Or even worse, borked you system's Python?
 It does not have to be like this, there is a better way.

-We will go over managing multiple versions of Python on you system and isolating packages with virtual environments.  few tools to help you keep your sanity when working with Python.
+We will go over managing multiple versions of Python on you system and isolating packages with virtual environments.
+A few tools to help you keep your sanity when working with Python will also be included.

 This is applicable to both, developers and system engineers.